 - acid and alkaline proteases

 Heartburn and reflux are related and difficult to tease out.
 Some people call the same symptoms dyspepsia.
-We know that much digestive distress, heartburn, and reflux can be alleviated by a healthy gut bacterial environment.
+Most digestive distress, heartburn, and reflux can be alleviated by a healthy gut-bacterial environment.

+One cause of heartburn is called autoimmune gastritis.
 Autoimmune gastritis is very common and presents with symptoms of heartburn, dyspepsia, as well as GERD.
 Autoimmune diseases are tightly linked with gut bacteria.
-By connecting the gut-immune system dots, it becomes clear that fermented foods can help people tremendously with GI issues like heartburn and reflux [R].
+By connecting the gut-immune system dots, it becomes clear that fermented foods like sauerkraut can help people tremendously with GI issues like heartburn and reflux.

 Have you ever eaten a meal and felt like you kept burping the food all day long and passing gas?
-Maybe you got some acid return in your throat.
+This burping and gas is also known as indigestion and it can also ironically cause heartburn and acid reflux symptoms.

 These are all signs of indigestion, meaning your food is not digesting well.
 Sauerkraut has built-in enzymes to help with your digestive processes.